codeface-io/SwiftObserver/README.md

 You use all *Observables* the same way.
 There are just a couple things to note about `Observable`:

-- Observing an `Observable` does not have the side effect of keeing it alive.
-Someone must be its owner and have a strong reference to it.
-(Note that this won't prevent us from [chaining *Mappings*](#chain-mappings) on a single line.)
+- Observing an `Observable` does not have the side effect of keeping it alive.
+Someone must own it via a strong reference.
+(Note that this won't prevent us from [observing with a chain of transformations](#ad-hoc-mapping) all in a single line.)
 - The property `latestUpdate` is of the type of updates the `Observable` sends.
 It's a way for clients to actively get the last or "current" update in addition to observing it. ([Combined observations](#combined-observations) also make use of `latestUpdate`.)
 - Generally, an `Observable` sends its updates by itself.
 But anyone can make it send additional updates via `send(_:)`.
 -  `send()` sends `latestUpdate`.